DannyBoyNYC/5-D3-bar-chart/readme.md

 # Making a Bar Chart

-Next, we embark on a mission to create a slightly more complex chart: a bar chart.
-We talk about what we can learn from a bar chart, and what a histogram is.

-We'll walk through one last "basic" chart — once finished, you'll feel very comfortable with each step and we'll move on to animations and interactions.
+We'll create a slightly more complex [bar chart](https://dataviz-exercises.netlify.app/bar-chart/index.html) using a histogram.
+For extra credit, we'll generalize our histogram function and loop through eight metrics in our dataset - creating many histograms to compare.

 ## Deciding the chart type